OdeMillington/Eclipse-Roleplay-AutoFish/README.md

 the keywords in which the server displays then it automatically presses "K" and opens the inventory and pulls the fishing rod back out.

+# Requirements

+1. Tesseract must be installed.
+2. Must have GTA 5 and on the Eclipse RP server
+3. Must be tabbed into the GTA 5, as the script controls button and mouse movements.

 # Installation

 1. tesseract-ocr-w64-setup-v5.0.0-alpha.20210811.exe **MUST** be installed to C:\Program Files (x86)